brainhubeu/hadron/packages/hadron-logger/README.md

 hadron(expressApp, [require('@brainhubeu/hadron-logger')], config);
 ```

-That way, You should be able to get it from [Container](http://hadron-docs.dev.brainhub.pl/core/#dependency-injection) like that:
+That way, you should be able to get it from the [Container](http://hadron-docs.dev.brainhub.pl/core/#dependency-injection) like that:

 ```javascript
 const logger = container.take('logger');